Drug & Alcohol Rehab County Durham & Near County Durham

 Addiction is a symptom of underlying mental health problems, including psychiatric disorders like anxiety, depression, schizophrenia and bipolar disorder, Borderline personality disorder, Schizophrenia, Obsessive Compulsive Disorder, Depression, Personality disorders, Post Traumatic Stress Disorder (PTSD) and eating disorders.

-People who suffer from these conditions often want to fill voids in their lives – all too often, this then leads to drug and/or alcohol abuse, which then spirals and turns into dependence.
+People who suffer from these conditions often want to fill voids in their lives – all too often, this then leads to drug and/or alcohol abuse, which then spirals and turns into dependence that needs rehab intervention.

 For this reason, it’s very important that we acknowledge any underlying mental health issues you might have, alongside any physical ones, while planning out your drug and alcohol rehab treatment in Durham.